James Robinson Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 James Robinson Player Prop Bets for NFL Week 6 - Jacksonville vs. Miami

-James Robinson has player prop bets available from oddsmakers before his next NFL game on Sunday at 9:30 AM ET airing on CBS.
-Robinson's Jacksonville Jaguars (0-5) and the Miami Dolphins (1-4) hit the field in Week 6 at Tottenham Hotspur Stadium.
+Oddsmakers have posted player prop bet markets for James Robinson ahead of his next NFL game on Sunday at 9:30 AM ET airing on CBS.
+Robinson and the Jacksonville Jaguars (0-5) hit the field against the Miami Dolphins (1-4) in Week 6 at Tottenham Hotspur Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.